 Saturday, August 9, 2014 • 10 am–5 pm

-Art by the Lake is a juried art competition featuring 13 selected artists.
-These artists include Deborah Angilletta, Meg Anderson Argo, Celia Clark, Tracy Helgeson, Andrea House, Tom Hussey, Richard Kathmann, Linda Kollar, John Morrette, Mary Nolan, Anne Pascale, Robert Stangle, and Cheryl Wright.
+Art by the Lake is a juried art competition featuring 13 selected artists, including Deborah Angilletta, Meg Anderson Argo, Celia Clark, Tracy Helgeson, Andrea House, Tom Hussey, Richard Kathmann, Linda Kollar, John Morrette, Mary Nolan, Anne Pascale, Robert Stangle, and Cheryl Wright.

 A panel of judges, this year including the Beekman Boys, determines awards, and spectator voting for Audience Favorite continues until 2:30 pm.
 The award ceremony takes place at 3:00 pm.

-Enjoy great, organic foods from Origins Café, locally crafted beers with tastings from Council Rock Brewery, and fabulous wines.
+Enjoy great food, locally crafted beers with tastings from Council Rock Brewery, and fabulous wines.
 The Fenimore Café will also be open throughout the day.
 Additional community organizations at the event include The Smithy Center for the Arts, Cooperstown Art Association, and Otsego 2000.

 Admission to Art by the Lake is $10 (ages 13-64) and includes access to the Fenimore Art Museum and this summer’s popular exhibitions.
 Members of NYSHA and children 12 and under are free.
 Active and retired career military are also free when presenting their card at admissions.
 No other discounts apply.

 Made possible with public funds from the New York State Council on the Arts, a state agency.